 Cucumbers are great for dogs, as they contain lots of phytonutrients and antioxidants, which provide anti-inflammatory and other important health benefits.

-What’s more, cucumbers are also extremely low-calorie (about 8 calories per one-half cup), so you don’t have to worry about them affecting your dog’s weight.
+They are also extremely low-calorie (about 8 calories per one-half cup), so you don’t have to worry about affecting your dog’s weight.

 However, that doesn’t mean you should give your dog all the cucumbers they can eat, as giving your dog too many slices of cucumber may cause an upset stomach.

-That said, cucumbers are still an excellent treat for helping your dog lose weight, as cucumbers are 96% water, making one of the most hydrating vegetables on this entire list!
+That said, cucumbers are still an excellent treat for helping your dog lose weight.
+Cucumbers are 96% water, making one of the most hydrating vegetables on this entire list!

 Edamame is another nutritious vegetable that can help your best friend lose weight.
 What’s more, this vegetable is packed with omega-3, calcium, and vitamin C, which are important for healthy skin and coat.